NCSclub/cof-chalenges-first-wave/README.md

 - **5 pts** a comment in the html code (inspect)
 - **10 pts** image displayed in an article is stored in a directory that itself contains a text file (flag)
 - **10 pts** the same image has a flag in the metadata
+- **10 pts** also a text is hidden IN the image, when you play with the lightning and contrast
+- **10 pts** an image of an old screenshot of the website, showing a section that is not accessible now (sections are accessible with string queries so should manualy enter the string query)
 - **15 pts** the same image has euh lsb steganography thing (one flag in each color channel)
 - **15 pts** a flag hidden in the cookies of the session (have to go lookup the euh webtools of the browser)
 - **20 pts** a qr code that is missing some pixels, and must be recovered manualy
-- **20 pts** an event that adds a query string to the url, and that qeury string is a base64 encrypted string of a flag
+- **20 pts** an event that triggers euh adds a query string to the url, and that qeury string is a base64 encrypted string of a flag
 - **10 pts** a image with diffrent colors and the flag is the hex value of the color converted to ascci (each 2 digit of the code is one char)
 - an article that is a tutorial on how to connect to a SSH server but that dumb used his actual credentials (gets to the user1) (no flag)